HOCHDORF Holding Ltd

 The holding does not have any staff.

-These financial statements have been prepared in accordance with the provisions on commercial accounting from the Swiss Code of Obligations (articles 957-964 b CO).
+These financial statements have been prepared in accordance with the provisions on commercial accounting from the Swiss Code of Obligations (articles 957-963 b CO, valid from 1 January 2013).

-Cash and cash equivalents include cash and deposits on postal and bank accounts.
+Cash and cash equivalents include cash and deposits in postal and bank accounts.
 They are recognised at their nominal value.
 Short-term securities are measured at the market price on the balance sheet date.

-Accounts receivables are measured at nominal value less value adjustments.
+Accounts receivable are measured at nominal value less value adjustments.
 Recognisable individual risks are taken into account by means of corresponding value adjustments.

-Loans to group companies are measured at no more than acquisition cost less possible value adjustments.
+Financial assets include loans to group companies.
+They are measured at their acquisition costs less possible value adjustments.

 3. Information on balance sheet and income statement items

-Other receivables to related parties mainly include the outstanding payments of Pharmalys Invest Holding AG due to the sale of Pharmalys Laboratories SA, Pharmalys Tunisie S.à.r.l.
-Pharmalys Africa S.à.r.l.
-Payment dates are 15 May 2021 (CHF 10 million) and 30 September 2021 (CHF 24.2 million).
-See also note 33 to the consolidated financial statements of the HOCHDORF Group.
+This item comprises the outstanding payments of Pharmalys Invest Holding AG due to the sale of Pharmalys Laboratories SA, Pharmalys Tunisie S.à.r.l. and Pharmalys Africa S.à.r.l.
+Payment dates are 31 March 2020 (CHF 20 million) and 30 September 2020 (CHF 40.2 million).

 |Capital in 1,000||Capital and voting share|